tmcquinn-stripe/java-sdk-remote/README.md

 # Accept in-person payments

 Set up the Stripe Terminal SDK so you can begin accepting in-person payments.
 Included are some basic build and run scripts you can use to start up the application.
+This integration is based off of the Terminal SDI example application here: https://docs.stripe.com/terminal/quickstart?client=java&platform=server-driven.
+SDI calls were replaced in favor of a Terminal Java SDK implementation.

 ## Running the sample